brennenputh/brennenputh.me/content/blog/eduroam-zirconium.md

 3. Bring the connection up with `nmcli connection up eduroam --ask`.

-Hopefully this goes out to help someone, because this took me *far* too long yesterday to debug.
+Hopefully this helps someone, because this took me *far* too long yesterday to debug.